 Sure, this may have been an extreme example of a stress interview.
 An interview can be stressful without having to resort to such drastic measures.
 Still, the takeaway here is that in certain career fields one should possibly expect some type of stress to be included.
 Don’t be paranoid, but if you are on the lookout, at least you won’t be caught off guard.
 The applicant in this example was set up to fail.
 Perhaps a closer review, in advance, of flight and expected traffic travel times might have suggested something was suspicious.

-With this interview format, several or all of the job applicants are brought together in a room at the same time.
+With this interview type, several or all of the job applicants are brought together in a room at the same time.
 A group exercise may be assigned which requires the applicants to work together if the task is to be completed within the allotted time.

 The interviewers then observe what occurs, either while in the room themselves or from elsewhere via video camera.
 The session may even be recorded for later review.
 They watch the interactions and behaviors of each applicant.
 Which candidates emerge as natural leaders?
 Which individuals are overly aggressive or try to bully others into doing it their way?
 Who is submissive, timid, or quiet and barely participates?
 Who is the creative or logical person making the most important contribution to completing the task?